muddygs/joomla-claw-admin/README.md

 We have thousands of lines of PHP targeting Joomla 3 that will be freshly organized following the J4 MVC model.
 Our current database engine is using the [Fabrik](https://fabrikar.com/) UI, [which may or may not support J4](https://github.com/joomlahenk/fabrik/wiki/Tester-Instructions), but the decision was made that reliance upon Fabrik is not in the best interest of a fully-dedicated solution.
 This code base replaces the parts we are using within Fabrik with a J4-specific UI, which is primarily for data entry.
 All display templates are already separated from Fabrik.

-* _Important:_ Current code lacks all access controls; these are to be added later once baseline is working
+* _Important:_ Current code partially implements access controls; these are being added slowly
 * Build needs to be improved; current process is a bash script to assemble the zip files for installation
 * No translations; uncertain if this wll be done since everything for our purposes is in English
 * None of the front-end display templates have been made into modules